Get Squirrely

-Get Squirrely (also distributed as A.C.O.R.N.S.: Operation Crack Down) is a 2015 American computer-animated heist comedy film produced by John H. Williams (through Vanguard Animation) and Dan Krech and directed by Ross Venokur.
-Released on November 4, 2016, the film is Vanguard Animation's first theatrically released feature film since 2010's Space Chimps 2: Zartog Strikes Back.
+Get Squirrely (also distributed as A.C.O.R.N.S.: Operation Crack Down) is a 2016 American animated heist comedy film produced by John H. Williams (through Vanguard Animation) and Dan Krech and directed by Ross Venokur.
+Released on November 4, 2016, the film was Vanguard Animation's first theatrically released feature film since 2010's Space Chimps 2: Zartog Strikes Back to avoid competition with 2014's The Nut Job.
 However, the film received mixed reviews.

 Plot

 Frankie (Jason Jones), a smooth-talking squirrel, finds out that acorns are being stolen by the evil A.C.O.R.N.S.
 Corporation.
 Now he must assemble a rag-tag team of forest animals with only three days to pull off their biggest heist yet.